zopencommunity/meta/docs/Vulnerabilities.md

 a line.
 Back then we assumed this loop is unnecessary.
 However, this change made it possible that the cursor position stays invalid and points beyond the end of a line, which would eventually cause a heap-buffer-overflow when trying to access the line pointer at the specified cursor position.
 It's not quite clear yet, what can lead to this situation that the cursor points to an invalid position.
 That's why patch v9.1.0707 does not include a test case.
 The only observed impact has been a program crash.
 This issue has been addressed in with the patch v9.1.0707.
 All users are advised to upgrade.
   - **This vulnerability is resolved in the [latest release](https://github.com/zopencommunity/vimport/releases/tag/STABLE_vimport_3632)**.
+- **(HIGH severity) CVE-2025-1215**: A vulnerability classified as problematic was found in vim up to 9.1.1096.
+This vulnerability affects unknown code of the file src/main.c.
+The manipulation of the argument --log leads to memory corruption.
+It is possible to launch the attack on the local host.
+Upgrading to version 9.1.1097 is able to address this issue.
+The patch is identified as c5654b84480822817bb7b69ebc97c174c91185e9.
+It is recommended to upgrade the affected component.
+  - **This vulnerability is resolved in the [latest release](https://github.com/zopencommunity/vimport/releases/tag/STABLE_vimport_3632)**.
+- **(MEDIUM severity) CVE-2025-24014**: Vim is an open source, command line text editor.
+A segmentation fault was found in Vim before 9.1.1043.
+In silent Ex mode (-s -e), Vim typically doesn't show a screen and just operates silently in batch mode.
+However, it is still possible to trigger the function that handles the scrolling of a gui version of Vim by feeding some binary characters to Vim.
+The function that handles the scrolling however may be triggering a redraw, which will access the ScreenLines pointer, even so this variable hasn't been allocated (since there is no screen).
+This vulnerability is fixed in 9.1.1043.
+  - **This vulnerability is resolved in the [latest release](https://github.com/zopencommunity/vimport/releases/tag/STABLE_vimport_3632)**.
 - **(HIGH severity) CVE-2025-55157**: Vim is an open source, command line text editor.
 In versions from 9.1.1231 to before 9.1.1400, When processing nested tuples in Vim script, an error during evaluation can trigger a use-after-free in Vim’s internal tuple reference management.
 Specifically, the tuple_unref() function may access already freed memory due to improper lifetime handling, leading to memory corruption.
 The exploit requires direct user interaction, as the script must be explicitly executed within Vim.
 This issue has been patched in version 9.1.1400.
   - **This vulnerability is resolved in the [latest release](https://github.com/zopencommunity/vimport/releases/tag/STABLE_vimport_3632)**.
 - **(HIGH severity) CVE-2025-55158**: Vim is an open source, command line text editor.
 In versions from 9.1.1231 to before 9.1.1406, when processing nested tuples during Vim9 script import operations, an error during evaluation can trigger a double-free in Vim’s internal typed value (typval_T) management.
 Specifically, the clear_tv() function may attempt to free memory that has already been deallocated, due to improper lifetime handling in the handle_import / ex_import code paths.
 The vulnerability can only be triggered if a user explicitly opens and executes a specially crafted Vim script.
 This issue has been patched in version 9.1.1406.